AxisOfEval/defaulter/README.md

 ### Step 3

-There's not *Step 3*.
+There's no *Step 3*.
 We're ready to roll.

 ## Configuration